 What is a workspace?

-Workspaces let you create separate places in Wdesk for departments or teams to collaborate.
+Workspaces let you create separate places in Workiva for departments or teams to collaborate.
 They are how you organize teams and files into secure, controlled spaces.
 An example is SEC and SOX teams each having their own, individual workspaces.
 Workspace Owners can manage workspace files, members, and settings.

 What settings are at the workspace level?